traefik/traefik/docs/content/middlewares/forwardauth.md

 ```

 !!! info

-    For security reasons, the field doesn't exist for Kubernetes IngressRoute, and one should use the `secret` field instead.
+    For security reasons, the field does not exist for Kubernetes IngressRoute, and one should use the `secret` field instead.

 #### `tls.insecureSkipVerify`

-If `insecureSkipVerify` is `true`, TLS for the connection to authentication server accepts any certificate presented by the server and any host name in that certificate.
+If `insecureSkipVerify` is `true`, the TLS connection to the authentication server accepts any certificate presented by the server regardless of the hostnames it covers.

 ```yaml tab="Docker"
 labels: